dsaker/token-tltv/README.md

 cp terraform.tfvars.tmpl terraform.tfvars # fill in PROJECT_ID
 terraform apply
 ```
-add tokens to firestore.
+add tokens to firestore.<br>
-when the plaintext tokens are output to the terminal copy them... these are what you will use to create mp3 files and will not be available after this step
+when the plaintext tokens are output to the terminal copy them...<br>these are what you will use to create mp3 files and will not be available after this step
 ```
 cd ../../..
 make coins number=10